Clopma/ZoteSpaceGame/README.md

     LOG("Sprite texture updated to: " << path);
 }
 ```
-When the script is ready go back to `Game.cpp` and don't forget to write the preprocessor statement `#include "Scripts/SwitchBetweenSprites.h"`.
-Then, it's mandatory to create the script instance as a **pointer**.
+When the script is ready go back to `Game.cpp` and don't forget to write the preprocessor statement, for this example: `#include "Scripts/SwitchBetweenSprites.h"`.
+By using the `AddScript()` method you can attach the script to the script component.
+It is possible to call this function with multiple scripts to attach them to a single Entity.
+It's mandatory to create the script instance as a **pointer**.
 This is the final code inside the `Run()` method.
 ```
 Ref<Window> window = MakeRef<Window>();
 window->Init();